shiffdag/Subreddit-Classifier-/README.md

 <font size="8"> Problem Statement</font>

-The underlying task of the project is to stratify the posts from the subreddits: particle physics and astrophysics, to atleast a sixty five percent accuracy.
+The underlying task of the project is to stratify the posts from the subreddits: particle physics and astrophysics, to at least a eighty percent accuracy.
 In doing so, identifying the significant constituents that contributed to the efficacy of the predictive models.

 ----------------------------------------------------------------------------------------------------------------------------